lprihand/kubernetes/README.md

-# KUBERNETES
+# KUBERNETES INSTALLATION

 This is tutorial to setup kubernetes cluster one master with two worker nodes on VMWare Workstation.
 I used Linux Ubuntu 24.04 Server edition with setup of two LAN ethernet.
 First one using NAT and second one using Bridge with manual address.
 Since I like to use NetworkManager in order to use nmcli command therefore some configuration to enable NetworkManager prior installing Kubernetes.
+Ubuntu Server doesn't come with network-manager by default unlike desktop version.

 ```
 sudo apt update